OpenSextant/Xponents/Extraction/XTax/README.md

 Components you will need:

  * SolrTextTagger and Xponents Basics and Extraction JAR
- * OpenSextant taxcat Solr core (Xponents/solr/taxcat)
    * A basic understanding of org.opensextant.extractors.xtax.TaxonMatcher API
+ * OpenSextant taxcat Solr core (Xponents/solr/)
- * Python libs: src/main/python/opensexant;  Open source: pysolr 2.x, chardet, Python 2.7+
+ * Python libs: src/main/python/, as well as  Open source: pysolr 2.x, chardet, Python 2.7+
    * or the equivalent libraries to create and post data records to Solr.

+NOTE: Pysolr 3.2 has additional dependencies; use Pysolr 2.1 for now.

 NOTATION: In these notes, ./ or .\ relative paths refer to the current code base.
 Paths that refer installed or other contexts will be noted explicitly.

-NOTE: Pysolr 3.2 has additional dependencies; use Pysolr 2.1 for now.

 Recipe:
 * Setup scripts, libs, and Solr